01 Super Balls, Double Ball Drop#

 Presentation#

-A superball of small mass is dropped and rebounces almost to the original dropping height.
-Next the superball of small mass is held about \(10 \mathrm{~cm}\) above the superball of large mass.
-This combination is dropped simultaneously and now, after striking the floor, the small ball takes off and can reach a height nine times as high as the original dropping height.
+A superball of small mass is dropped and rebounds almost to its original height.
+Next, the small superball is held about \(10~\mathrm{cm}\) above a larger superball.
+This combination is dropped simultaneously, and after striking the floor, the small ball launches upward and can reach a height up to nine times the original dropping height.

 Explanation#